Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Experiments

+Since the proposed method is motivated based on the idea that recommendation models have varying robustness across a user's history, being more susceptible towards the end.
+We test this by replacing the first, middle, and last items in user sequences, then measuring accuracy drops.
+In Figure \ref{fig:robust_drop} using the Video dataset, replacing initial and middle items results in minimal accuracy reduction (under $3\%$).
+However, changing the last item sees a notable drop ($23.6\%$ in NDCG and $22.9\%$ in Hit ratio).
+This underscores the models' vulnerability towards sequence ends.
+Our method significantly improves this end-sequence robustness, outperforming base models and standard adversarial training.

-Next, we evaluate model robustness by replacing the last $K$ items in user sequences.
+Next, We evaluate model robustness by replacing the last $K$ items in user sequences.
 We choose $K$ from $1$ to $5$ to show the trend of decreasing model accuracy.
-We perform these experiments for both base models on all the four datasets, the results are illustrated in Figure \ref{fig:replace}.
-The results clearly show that the models trained with our Cascade-guided Adversarial Training consistently outperform the original models.
-Meanwhile, the decreasing accuracy is generally slower in most cases except for GRU4Rec on MovieLens-1M dataset, which shows similar percentage of decrease.
-The results show that the proposed training method indeed improves the model robustness for small substitutions.
-Note that for the Video, Beauty, and Clothing datasets, even by changing all the last $5$ items in the original user sequences, the ranking accuracy is still higher than the normally trained models on clean data.
-This shows that our proposed method is significantly effective on sparse datasets.
+These tests are conducted on both base models across all four datasets.
+Figure \ref{fig:replace} presents the results for the SASRec model while additional results are in the supplementary materials.
+Our algorithm-trained models consistently surpass the original models in overall performance, with a slower decline in accuracy at the same time.
+Notably, for the Video, Beauty, and Clothing datasets, modifying the last $5$ items still results in a ranking accuracy higher than traditionally trained models on clean data, underscoring the efficacy of our method, especially on sparse datasets.